joergschultzelutter/google-news-push-bot/docs/INSTALLATION.md

 - Add 1..n Apprise messenger configurations to your ```gnpush_messengers.yml``` file (see [Documentation](https://github.com/caronc/apprise/wiki/config_yaml) for further details)

-- rename the search term configuration file - this is the file which contains your search terms for the Google News search
+- rename the search term template configuration file - this is the file which contains your search terms for the Google News search

 ```bash
     user@phost:~/google-news-push-bot/src $ mv gnpush_topics.yml.TEMPLATE gnpush_topics.yml